kayleyseow/CS-102/08. Streams/Chapter8Notes3.md

   `#include <fstream>`

 #### Reading Records from a Random Access File
 - You can use read:
   `file_var.read(&variable, number_of_bytes);`
+  - variable is a reference since it will be changed by the read
+  - `number_of_bytes` is the number of bytes to read
+- Usually, reading and writing is done with a `struct`

 #### The `sizeof` Function
 - You can use `sizeof()` to get the number of bytes in a data item